MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 Microsoft Community Training allows organizations to enable self-paced learning inside Microsoft Teams across web, mobile, and desktop apps.

-For more details, visit [**our website**](https://communitytraining.microsoft.com/teams/) to know how Community Training platform integrates with Microsoft Teams, visit our website.
+For more details, visit [**our website**](https://communitytraining.microsoft.com/teams/) to know how Community Training platform integrates with Microsoft Teams, visitthewebsite.

 In case you already have an instance deployed, follow these steps to create the [**Teams app for your training instance**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md).